Extending Evidence Accumulation Models to Bounded Continuous Self-report Data: Introduction

 As theoretical accounts of decision-making, EAMs formalize how evidence is accumulated over time, often achieving a close quantitative fit to empirical choice reaction time distributions across a wide range of paradigms \citep{evans2020evidence}.
 EAMs decompose the choice reaction time distribution into psychologically meaningful latent variables.
-For example, participants are asked to make binary decisions, such as determining the movement direction (left or right) of a collection of random dots \citep[]{mulder_bias_2012}, classifying words and non-words \citep[]{ratcliff_diffusion_2004}, or reporting their affect (positive or negative) \citep{szucs_wu_tuerlinckx_moors2026}.
+In an experiment where EAMs are applied, participants are asked to make binary decisions, such as determining the random dots movement direction (left or right) \citep[]{mulder_bias_2012}, classifying words and non-words \citep[]{ratcliff_diffusion_2004}, or reporting affect (positive or negative) \citep{szucs_wu_tuerlinckx_moors2026}.
+Depending on the exact paradigm, the drift rate can reflect the salience of stimuli \citep{ratcliff_modeling_1998} or the ability of participants \citep{von_krause_mental_2022}; the decision boundary representing response caution, can index the trade-off between speed and accuracy \citep{ratcliff_modeling_1998, von_krause_mental_2022}.
 Performance is then compared across different conditions (e.g., primed vs. non-primed) or participant demographics (e.g., younger vs. older adults).
-Depending on the exact paradigm, the drift rate can reflect the salience of stimuli \citep{ratcliff_modeling_1998} or the ability of participants \citep{von_krause_mental_2022}; the decision boundary representing response caution, can index the trade-off between speed and accuracy \citep{ratcliff_modeling_1998, von_krause_mental_2022}.